-If you claim car expenses, you can use the logbook method or the cents per kilometre method to calculate your deduction.
-If you claim your work-related car expenses using one of these methods, you can't claim any further deductions in the same tax return for the same car - for example, servicing or insurance costs.
+If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
+For example, petrol, servicing, and insurance costs.

 If your vehicle has a carrying capacity of one tonne or more, such as a ute or panel van, you can't use the cents per kilometre method or the logbook method to calculate your claim.
 You can claim the actual costs you incur for the work-related use of your vehicle.